Xkein/YRDynamicPatcher/README.md

 [YRPP](https://github.com/Xkein/PatcherYRpp)
 --------
-YRPP is a dynamic part of Extension.
+YRPP is a static part of Extension.

 It give some game structure and helpers in C# style.